Scientific productivity as a random walk: Introduction

-We formalize this explanation as a probabilistic generative model that can simulate the evolution of individual faculty productivities, which we validate against empirical data on the productivities of 2,085 computer scientists at PhD-granting universities in the US and Canada.
-We produce two models---a simplified model, and a full one.
-The simplified model shows that a change of variance in faculty careers is sufficient to produce the canonical trajectory while preserving individual variability.
+\rr{The baseline models show that two intuitive and tempting approaches to modeling faculty trajectories---an exponentially distributed productivity around a time-varying mean, or productivity as arising through a basket of projects each with Poisson maturation times---both fall short of key characteristics of the empirical data.
+On the other hand,} a simplified \rr{random walk} model shows that a change of variance in faculty careers is sufficient to produce the canonical trajectory while preserving individual variability.
 It crystallizes a set of sufficient conditions for producing canonical patterns, and allows us to explore the space of possible average trajectories.
-The full model shows that modeling productivity as a random walk captures many of the details of both individual productivities, and aggregate patterns like the canonical trajectory, while simultaneously revealing noteworthy limitations of a Markovian model of faculty productivity.
+The full model shows that modeling productivity as a random walk captures many of the details of both individual productivities, and aggregate patterns like the canonical trajectory \rr{and a cumulative lognormal productivity distribution across individuals}~\cite{shockley1957statistics}, while simultaneously revealing noteworthy certain non-Markovian patterns in real faculty productivity.

 The full model fits two sets of parameters: the change points between career stages, which parameterizes the change of structural influences across a scientific career, and the parameters describing the distribution of productivity fluctuations within each career stage, which parameterizes the role of contingency and luck.
-Together, these assumptions model an individual researcher's productivity over time as a truncated random walk that cannot become negative, where individual step sizes are drawn from a distribution whose parameters depends on the individual's career stage.
+Together, these assumptions model an individual researcher's productivity over time as a truncated random walk that cannot become negative, where individual step sizes are drawn from a distribution whose parameters depend on the individual's career stage.